bids-standard/bids-website/docs/blog/posts/2020-03-12-steering-group-minutes.md

 -   Items to share
 -   1.2.2 release
 -   [BEP018: Genetic information](https://github.com/bids-standard/bids-specification/pull/395)
-  -Do final call before merging into the standard
+    -   Do final call before merging into the standard
 -   Making the standard slide deck
 -   make it longer and presenter can slim down as needed
 -   Making repositories in BIDS standard